- Home

 A DMP collects vast amounts of raw data from various sources, including:

-- First-party data: Information gathered directly from your website, apps, CRM, or customer interactions.
+- First-Party Data: Information gathered directly from your website, apps, CRM, or customer interactions.

-- Second-party data: Data shared by trusted partners.
+- Second-Party Data: Data shared by trusted partners.

-- Third-party data: Purchased or aggregated data from external sources, providing additional audience insights.
+- Third-Party Data: Purchased or aggregated data from external sources, providing additional audience insights.

 The DMP processes and organizes this data into meaningful audience segments, such as frequent buyers, high-intent users, or specific demographic groups.
 For example, a DMP might identify an audience segment of users who abandoned their carts on your website, enabling targeted retargeting campaigns.